Neonatal Nurse Practitioner

 What is the specialty portion of the curriculum like?

 All full-time students, those living in the middle Tennessee area and those living outside of the middle Tennessee area, attend “block classes” on the Vanderbilt School of Nursing campus.
 There are five blocks of classes over a one-year period.
-These block classes may last from three to six days, totaling 24 days of on-campus classes.
-Students must also attend a three day orientation.
+These block classes may last from three to five days.
+Students must also attend orientation.
 Block dates are determined early for the entire academic year allowing students plenty of time for adequate work/travel planning.
 Faculty work closely with students throughout the entire program and are in continuous contact with students between block classes.

 How many times do I need to visit campus?